civictechsweden/civictech.se/_posts/2019-09-02-oppenupphandling-en.md

 group:

 ---
-In Sweden, public procurement was estimated to be worth a staggering 683 billion crowns in 2017([statistics from Konkurrensverket](http://www.konkurrensverket.se/globalassets/publikationer/rapporter/rapport_2018-9_statistikrapport_2018_webb.pdf)).
-Over 18000 tenders are launched each year by public institutions.
+In Sweden, public procurement was estimated to be worth a staggering 683 billion crowns in 2017 ([statistics from Konkurrensverket](http://www.konkurrensverket.se/globalassets/publikationer/rapporter/rapport_2018-9_statistikrapport_2018_webb.pdf)).
+Over 18 000 tenders are launched each year by public institutions.

 Currently, almost all of the related data is closed and unexploited.

-Öppen Upphandling is a project aiming at opening public procurement data in Sweden.
+Open Procurement is a project aiming at opening public procurement data in Sweden.
 We do this by:

 * raising awareness!
 * assessing what the possibilities are for opening this data and what some of the blocking points could be;
 * writing guides and setting standards to help the public actors to release the data in a painless and effective way;